How to Detox From Drugs: Tips and Strategies for Your Recovery

 Drug detoxification, often just called detox, is the process of allowing your body to clear all substances from its system.
 As drug detox occurs, levels of drugs in the bloodstream drop, often triggering withdrawal symptoms.
 The strong withdrawal symptoms that occur as the body adapts to the absence of drugs can be very unpleasant.
 In some situations, they can be deadly.

-Because of the discomfort and dangers that detox often creates, detox is often safest at a detox or rehab center.
+Because of the discomfort and dangers that detox often creates, detox is typically safest at a detox or rehab center.
 This allows for medical monitoring and treatment by professionals during the detox process.
-This also increases the chances that someone will successfully complete detox, as those who detox at home without help are more likely to end the discomfort by relapsing.
+This also increases the chances that someone will successfully complete detox, as those who detox at home are more likely to end the discomfort by relapsing.

 Methods of Drug Detox

-Another method of detox that may be used by medical professionals is tapering.
+Another method of detox that may be used by some medical professionals is tapering.
 This involves taking smaller and smaller amounts of the drug.
 This makes withdrawal symptoms less intense but can prolong the discomfort of these symptoms.
-Dangerous symptoms can still occur.
+Dangerous symptoms can still occur, and success can be less likely due to the prolonged nature of this type of detox.

 Detoxing at a treatment center may involve some combination of cold turkey or taper detox while being monitored by healthcare professionals.
-They can treat uncomfortable symptoms as they occur and help prevent dangerous symptoms from occurring.
+They can treat uncomfortable symptoms as they occur and help prevent dangerous symptoms.
 Detox centers also provide ongoing support that can help someone stay clean once they have completed detox.

 What Happens When You Detox from Drugs

-- Alcohol Detox: Alcohol detox is one of the more dangerous detoxes.
+- Alcohol Detox: Alcohol detox is the most dangerous type of detox.
 It can lead to seizures and potentially death.
-The medical monitoring that a detox center provides is essential.
+The medical monitoring that a detox center provides is almost always essential in these situations.

 - Cocaine & Amphetamine Detox: Stimulants have less severe withdrawal symptoms, which tend to be psychological.
 Severe depression often occurs, which requires treatment.